 K. Barry Sharpless, Ph.D., of Scripps Research in La Jolla, California, recipient of the 2019 Priestley Medal, the highest honor bestowed by the ACS.
 View press release.

 The ACS National Awards program is designed to encourage the advancement of chemistry in all its branches, to support research in chemical science and industry, and to promote the careers of chemists.

-Winners of the 2017 National Awards were honored at the Awards Ceremony on Tuesday, April 4, 2017, in conjunction with the 253rd ACS National Meeting in San Francisco.
+Winners of the 2018 National Awards were honored at the Awards Ceremony on Tuesday, March 20, 2018, in conjunction with the 255th ACS National Meeting in New Orleans.